Skip to content

 • Your LLC’s registered agent address if you form an LLC

-The goal is that no creator-related mail arrives at your home under your personal name.
+The goal: no creator-related mail arrives at your home under your personal name.

 10. Plan Your Tax Filing Strategy

 Your OnlyFans income will be reported to the IRS on a 1099-NEC if you earn $600+.
-This is legitimate income and needs to be reported.
+This is legitimate income that needs to be reported.

 Plan ahead:

 • If you file jointly with a partner, they will see your OnlyFans income on the tax return.
-Decide in advance how you’re handling this conversation, or file separately.
+Decide in advance how you’re handling this, or file separately.

-• Work with a CPA who has experience with creator income.
-Many accountants are unfamiliar with OnlyFans and may handle it clumsily.
+• Work with a CPA who has experience with creator income, since many accountants are unfamiliar with the specifics

-• Track all business expenses — equipment, props, software, VPN subscriptions — they reduce your taxable income.
+• Track all business expenses (equipment, props, software, VPN subscriptions) because they reduce your taxable income

 Technical Privacy